 - 19.9.1.
 Written disclosure of all treatments received while in the care of the pet animal facility involving immunizations, medications, and any other veterinary treatments, administered prior to transfer, must be provided at the time of transfer to the transferee for all pet animals excluding fish, feeders, and invertebrates.
 A record detailing the product used, the dosage, and the date(s) administered must be included.
-Proof of disclosure, signed by purchaser, must be kept with facility records. - 19.9.2.
-For grooming and boarding/training facilities, an incident file must be kept within each facility for animals sustaining injury or illness requiring veterinary care or death or for any escape.
+Proof of disclosure, signed by the recipient of the animal, must be kept with facility records. - 19.9.2.
+For grooming, boarding/training and pet handler facilities, an incident file must be kept within each facility for animals sustaining injury or illness requiring veterinary care or death or for any escape.
 Each report must include date of incident, pet's name, breed/species, age, owner's name and contact information, description of incident, and course of action. - 19.9.3.
-In the event of either death or escape at a boarding/training facility or at a grooming facility, the licensee must notify PACFA in writing within 72 hours. - 19.9.4.
+In the event of either death or escape at a boarding/training facility, pet handler, pet transporter or at a grooming facility, the licensee must notify PACFA in writing within 72 hours. - 19.9.4.
 Treatment records must be kept on all pet animals (except fish and invertebrates) that receive any medications or immunizations used in the treatment or prevention of illness, or the treatment of injury, while in the care of the pet animal facility.
 These records must include the identification of the pet animal receiving medical treatment, signs of illness, reason for medical treatment, or veterinary diagnosis, the name of the medication or immunization used, the amount of medication used, and the time and date on which the medication or immunization was administered. - 19.9.5.
-In connection with the adoption, sale or transfer, each pet animal facility shall provide, in good faith, the prospective purchaser/adopter, upon request at the time of sale or adoption, a written statement that contains the following information: - 19.9.5.1.
+In connection with the adoption, sale or transfer, each pet animal facility shall provide, in good faith, the prospective purchaser/adopter, upon request at the time of sale or adoption, a written statement that contains the following information:

+- 19.9.5.1.
 The date the animal was transferred; source or how acquired; name, and address of the breeder; animal breed or species; specific identifying characteristics if available; bird band number, USDA identifying tag, tattoo, microchip, or other identification approved by the Commissioner; if known, the date of birth of dogs, cats, hamsters, rabbits and guinea pigs; and any medical treatment or medication received prior to arrival at the pet animal facility, if known. - 19.9.5.2.
 The purchaser shall acknowledge in writing receipt of the information required in Part 19.9.5.1. - 19.9.5.3.
-A record of the written disclosure and the receipt acknowledgement shall be retained by the facility.
+A record of the written disclosure and the receipt acknowledgement shall be retained by the facility. - 19.10.
+Unless expressly exempted by the commissioner, an animal shelter or pet animal rescue shall not release a dog or cat to a prospective owner unless the animal has been sterilized by a licensed veterinarian.
+A facility with limited access to licensed veterinarians, or public shelters eligible for waiver of licensing fees, can apply to the commissioner for an exemption to this rule and the requirements of section 35-80-106.4, C.R.S.